Firefox2100/MagSpoof_STM32/README.md

 ## Disclaimer

-This project comes with absolutly no warrenty, and I'm not responsible for any possible consiquence of using this project in real life.
+This project comes with absolutly no warrenty, and I'm not responsible for any possible consequence of using this project in real life.

 ## License